neuralvis/elpa-mirror/gnu/brief-readme.txt

-Brief Mode / Brief Emulator                  -*- mode: org; -*-
+Brief Mode / Brief Emulator / Brief Editor             -*- mode: org; -*-

 #+STARTUP: showall
 #+STARTUP: hidestars

 * Brief

+The Brief editor v3.1 was once very popular among programmers in the MS-DOS days.
-The Brief editor is famous for its easy-to-learn.
+It was famous for its easy-to-learn.
 Most of the command 'K'eys are associated with meaningful 'K'eywords.
 Usually, it can be mastered within an hour and difficult to forget.

 For example, the first <home> key bring the cursor to home (beginning) of current line, a consecutive second <home> key to the home (beginning) of the window and a